spruceid/specs/README.md

 ### Related Work
 - [JWS-CT](https://datatracker.ietf.org/doc/html/draft-jordan-jws-ct-00) is the
-  closest draft specificaencountered so far, which uses JCS and JWS detached mode to allow for an embeddable representation.
+  closest draft specification that we've encountered so far, which uses JCS and JWS detached mode to allow for an embeddable representation.
 - [JWPs](https://json-web-proofs.github.io/json-web-proofs/draft-jmiller-json-web-proof.html)
-  seek to extend JWS with multiple claims.
+  seeks to extend the structure of JWS envelopes to allow for more proof-types, including many of the complex proof-types used in various models of "zero-knowledge" presentations of complex credentials.
 - [XML-DSIG](https://www.w3.org/TR/xmldsig-core1/) attempted to do this with XML, but its rollout was marred with implementation difficulties and security bugs related to flexible canonicalization.
-What can we do to prevent these classes of issues?
+This is a crucial unsuccesful precedent to keep in mind balancing flexibility against security and unambiguous specification.
 - [EthereumEIP712Signature2021](https://w3c-ccg.github.io/ethereum-eip712-signature-2021-spec/)
   defines how to, e.g., issue a W3C Verifiable Credential from an Ethereum EOA account.